 What is a Septic Tank?

 Septic tank wastes contain high levels of bacteria and other potential disease-causing organisms.
 They should only be handled by contractors with the correct equipment and facilities for their safe treatment and/ or disposal.
 A contractor emptying septic tanks is required to hold a waste collection permit.
 Householders are obliged to check in advance that the contractors they use have the required permits and they should retain the receipt as evidence of properly emptying their tank.
-The following is a list of contractors authorised to empty septic tanks and other treatment systems.

 There are approximately 28,500 domestic wastewater treatment systems (septic tanks and secondary treatment systems) in Tipperary.
 These systems treat the wastewater from toilets, showers, sinks, washing machines and dishwashers.
 Domestic wastewater contains many different pollutants such as pathogens like E coli and nutrients like nitrogen and phosphorus.
 The systems need to be maintained correctly to ensure they don’t threaten human health or the environment.